 N105 - Essentials of Nursing Care: Health DifferencesTop

 This course is based on health issues related to nutrition, elimination, oxygenation, fluid and electrolyte balance, and rest and activity.
 Evaluating lab results, IV fluid management, Sleep disorders, Elimination/Urinary disorders are also included in this course.
-Note: students who enroll with Excelsior College within 5 years of graduating from LPN do not need to take this class.
+Note: students who wish to enroll with the College within 5 years of graduating from LPN do not need to take this class.

 This course includes caring for culturally diverse patients across the life span that are experiencing chronic illness, disability, or end of life issues.
 Comfort, Cultural sensitivity, Pain management, Grief, Eye and Ear disorders are also addressed.